gvolpe/sbt-nix.g8/README.md

 /nix/store/fiqmv96y4m9bmyaw84wp7jpx2i8kkwgy-sbt-1.3.13
 ```

-Notice how every hash is different.
-The binary will be available by default under `result/bin/sbt`.
+Notice how every hash is different when using different JDKs.

 There is a free service for open-source projects named [Cachix](https://cachix.org/), including support for [Github actions](https://github.com/cachix/cachix-action), where we can upload our binaries (result of a Nix derivation) so then everyone else can benefit from not having to build it again.